 Hyperparameter tuning suffers from the curse of dimensionality, as the number of possible hyperparameter configurations is exponential in the number of hyperparameters.
 For instance, even if a model has just ten categorical hyperparameters with five values per hyperparameter, and each hyperparameter configuration takes one minute to train on average, it would take 5^10 minutes, or nearly 20 years, to evaluate all possible hyperparameter configurations.

 Deep learning model training is computationally expensive.
-It’s not uncommon for a model to require hours or days to train on expensive hardware.
+It’s not uncommon for a model to require hours or days to train, even on expensive hardware.

 Fortunately, there are automatic hyperparameter tuning techniques that the machine learning engineer can leverage to find an effective model.
 Determined provides support for hyperparameter search as a first-class workflow that is tightly integrated with Determined’s job scheduler, which allows for efficient execution of state-of-the-art early-stopping based approaches as well as seamless parallelization of these methods.

-An intuitive interface is provided to use hyperparameter searching as described in the following sections.
+An intuitive interface is provided to use hyperparameter searching, and is described in the following sections.